PaloAltoNetworks/terraform-ansible-intro/docs/getting-started.md

 In this activity you will:

+* Log into Qwiklabs
 * Launch the lab in Qwiklabs
+* Create a Linux VM instance
-* Launch the Google Cloud Shell
+* SSH into the Linux VM

 ---
 **WARNING:** You must use the credentials provided by Qwiklabs for this lab.
 Failure to do so may result in charges to your personal Google account.
 You should either log out of Google entirely before proceeding or open an Icognito window in the Google Chrome web browser.